wilsonbat/ValidateCustomerLogicApp/README.md

 2. Logic App parses input JSON
 3. Calls ValidateEmail and ValidatePhone functions in parallel
 4. Aggregates results and returns response

+## Assumptions

+The following assumptions describe input formats, design and coding choices, runtime expectations, and testing/deployment constraints for this project.

+- Inputs & API contract
+   - Functions accept JSON POST bodies matching `ValidationRequest` (examples below).
+When present, body values take precedence over route/query parameters for backward compatibility.
+   - Requests MUST use `Content-Type: application/json` and UTF-8 encoding.
+   - Expected request shapes:
+      - Email: `{ "Email": "user@example.com" }`
+      - Phone: `{ "PhoneNumber": "123-456-7890" }`

+- Response contract
+   - Successful responses return HTTP 200 with a JSON payload matching `ValidationResults` ({ "IsValid": bool, "Message": string }).
+   - The project sets `Content-Type: application/json; charset=utf-8` for responses.

+- Design & coding choices
+   - Targets .NET 8 using the Azure Functions isolated worker model (`dotnet-isolated`).
+   - Uses System.Text.Json for serialization and writes responses with async APIs to avoid synchronous IO issues.
+   - Unit tests avoid mocking extension methods like `WriteAsJsonAsync`; they capture response bodies via `MemoryStream` instead.
+   - On deserialization failure, the function falls back to route/query values instead of returning 4xx, to preserve compatibility with callers that don't send JSON bodies.

+- Testing assumptions
+   - Unit tests use xUnit and Moq.
+No Azure services are required for unit tests (Azurite is not required).
+   - Ensure any running Functions host is stopped before running tests to avoid locked files in `bin/`.

+- Local development & deployment
+   - Local host is typically started with `func start --port <port>` and expects `host.json` and the `.csproj` at the project root (`ValidateCustomerFunction`).
+   - Build changes require rebuilding (`dotnet build`/`dotnet publish`) and restarting the Functions host to pick up new DLLs.
+   - Publish output is placed under `ValidateCustomerFunction\bin\Release\net8.0\publish` and can be deployed via VS Code or `az functionapp deployment source config-zip`.

+- Security & observability
+   - Functions use Function-level authorization by default; keys or managed identities are required for secure invocation.
+   - Application Insights is enabled (configured in `host.json`) for monitoring and telemetry.

+These assumptions are intended to make calling, testing and deploying the functions predictable.
+If you need stricter validation behavior (HTTP 4xx for malformed input) or different serialization settings, update the function code and tests accordingly.

 ## Troubleshooting